First Female Iron Chef America Cat Cora ’95,

 Outside the kitchen, Cat is known for her philanthropy and speaking out about mental health issues in the hospitality industry.
 She is president and founder of Chefs for Humanity, an organization that originated in response to the 2004 Tsunami disaster.
-Modeled after Doctors Without Borders, the not-for-profit gathers the culinary community together to raise funds and provide resources for important emergency, educational, and hunger-related causes.
-Recognizing Cat’s altruistic determination in the food world, UNICEF named her a nutritional spokesperson to help raise awareness for humanitarian crises around the world.
+UNICEF has named her nutritional spokesperson to help raise awareness for humanitarian crises around the world.